johnjw2007/NearMe/README.md

         <hr size="3" color="red">
         <p alin="justify">
             <font face="Georgia" size="5">
-                Sri Kamatchi Amman Temple is one of the most famous and powerful temples in Kanchipuram, dedicated to Goddess Kamatchi, a form of Parvati.
+                Sri Kamatchi Amman Temple is one of the most famous and powerful temples in Kanchipuram.
+It is dedicated to Goddess Kamatchi, a form of Parvati.
 She is worshipped as the universal mother who grants wisdom, strength, and blessings to her devotees.
 This temple is a major Shakti Peeth and attracts thousands of pilgrims every year.
-The main deity, Kamatchi Amman, is seen in a seated posture holding divine weapons, symbolizing protection and motherhood.
+The main deity, Kamatchi Amman, is seen in a seated posture holding divine weapons, symbolising protection and motherhood.
 The temple's rich traditions, festivals, and deep spiritual energy make it a must-visit place in Kanchipuram.
             </font>
         </p>
     </body>